gusztavvargadr/gusztavvargadr.github.io/_posts/2015-09-18-1-everyday-gitflow-and-semantic-versioning.md

 ### Deployments

 The first line of defense for making sure we do not accidentally deploy packages to “wrong” environments is to block package creation.
-Aside from the regular techniques like failing the whole CI build, when unit tests fail, [protected branches][GitHubProtectedBranches].
+Aside from the regular techniques like failing the whole CI build, when unit tests fail, we can utilize [protected branches][GitHubProtectedBranches].
 <br/>
 Using the concept of [lifecycles][OctopusLifecycles] in [Octopus Deploy][Octopus], we can control the propagation of an actual release through the different environments.
 In the above flow, however, we have different artifacts and new releases for the various stages, so what we need is controlling where a release can enter the deployment pipeline: